OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/AdminIDESetup.rst

         * For Mac: `Figure out what processor you have in your Mac <https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor/>`_, and then download the Mac x86_64 version for Intel processors, or AArch64 for the Apple processors.

-3. After the download is complete, follow the installation instructions beginning at step 2 on this page, selecting **IDE for Java Developers** when prompted.
+2. After the download is complete, follow the installation instructions beginning at step 2 on this page, selecting **IDE for Java Developers** when prompted.
+You will also need to accept terms and conditions.

-4. Start Eclipse. ( If you are on a Mac, you need to set **System Preferences->Security and Privacy** to allow apps downloaded from locations other than the Mac App Store.)
+3. Start Eclipse. ( If you are on a Mac, you need to set **System Preferences->Security and Privacy** to allow apps downloaded from locations other than the Mac App Store.)

-5. The first time you start Eclipse, you'll be asked to specify a location for the Eclipse Workspace; this is where Eclipse will keep your programming projects.
+4. The first time you start Eclipse, you'll be asked to specify a location for the Eclipse Workspace; this is where Eclipse will keep your programming projects.
 You can either use the default recommendation or place it elsewhere on your file system.
 Check the **Use this as the default and the do not ask again** option, so Eclipse will not ask you every time you start it, and click **Launch**.

 .. odsafig:: Images/SetupFig1.png